catseye/Fountain/README.md

 0.2 refined some of the core ideas of Fountain.
 The **[Fountain Design Questions](doc/Fountain-Design-Questions.md)** document was written.
+Parameter passing was added to productions.
 Many small improvements were made to the reference implementation.

 0.1 had an `arb` construct, which was intended to signal that